gmkarl/todo/README.md

 - [ ] CBD oil

 Doable things:
+- [ ] add paypal & cap one to credit report
 - [ ] follow up transdermals / microdermals
 - [ ] finish backup of old drive data, remember my annex is in there!
 - [ ] get prescription flouride